Supported AI agents

 afterMCPExecutionsemantics (single post-MCP hook).

-Both are first-class.
-Skills, tracks, agents, and guardrails behave identically.
+All three are first-class.
+Skills, agents, hooks, and guardrails behave identically.

 Unsupported hosts

-Section titled “Unsupported hosts”The plugin is not available on GitHub Copilot or Codex CLI yet.
-Those hosts currently work with the CLI path only — you get MCP access and agent integrations, but no plugin skills or tracks.
+Section titled “Unsupported hosts”The plugin is not available on GitHub Copilot yet, or on any other MCP-aware CLI without a plugin runtime.
+Those agents work via the CLI path only — MCP access and agent integrations, but no plugin skills or tracks.

 Track planned host support in the plugin’s repository.